 Server notification settings

-To inform your SAP back office of payment status changes, Adyen uses notifications, sent as HTTP callbacks (webhooks) to endpoints on your server.
+To inform your SAP back office of payment status changes, Adyen uses webhooks, sent as HTTP callbacks to endpoints on your server.

-You first need to set up notifications in your Adyen Customer Area:
+You first need to set up webhooks in your Adyen Customer Area.

 Then fill out the following fields in your SAP back office:

-To test whether notifications have been configured correctly:
+To test whether webhooks have been configured correctly:

 Point of sale (POS) settings